 In June 2018, TMH and Locotech Services agreed to combine under a new holding TMH Limited.
 Following the transaction, the contribution of Alstom has been diluted.
 In the meantime, additional shares of TMH Limited have been bought by the Group from the other shareholders to increase its ownership up to 20% for €117 million (including capitalised acquisition costs for €2 million).
-From now on, in addition to the three seats on TMH's Board of Directors, Alstom also holds one seat on the TMH Limited Board of Directors and two seats on Locotech Services'.
+From now on, Alstom holds one seat on the TMH Limited Board of Directors, two seats on TMH's Board of Directors and two seats on the Locotech Services Board of Directors.
 Therefore, the Group retains a significant influence.